-Heme iron is naturally bioavailable, meaning the body easily absorbs it.
-However, it comes with a possible burden of overconsuming meat, which had been linked to an increased risk of cancer.
-Heme iron itself may be implicated in the higher risk of stomach and pancreatic cancer development.
+Heme iron is easily absorbed by the body.
+However, it comes with a possible burden of overconsuming meat, which has been linked to an increased risk of cancer.
 (4)

-Non-heme iron is not so bioavailable by itself, but it can be made easily absorbable by consuming it with foods containing vitamin C, such as lemons and its juice.
+Non-heme iron is not so bioavailable by itself, but it can be made easily absorbable by consuming it with foods containing vitamin C, such as lemon and its juice.

 5. Helps to lighten dark spots and freckles

 Lemon juice contains vitamin C, which is a potent lightening substance for skin blemishes.

 However, applying lemon juice straight to facial skin may cause irritation.
 Mixing it with a little water dilutes its potency and makes it more tolerable.